-As a young man growing up in Shannon with a physical disability Padraic became accustomed to the words “you can’t do this, you won’t be able to do that”.
+As a young man growing up with a physical disability I became accustomed to the words “you can’t do this, you won’t be able to do that”.
 When you hear those words often enough you begin to question your own ability.
-However as he matured Padraic gained a resilience from that doubt and has worked over the last ten years to prove his own ability and the ability of all people with disabilities.
+However as I matured, I gained resilience and have worked over the last ten years to prove my own ability and the ability of all people with disabilities.
 I graduated with a Masters in Marketing from Limerick Institute of Technology and have worked since then in the area of administration and finance.
 I am currently living and working in Shannon Town.

-Padraic is delighted to be nominated onto the Clare PPN Secretariat as he believes he has the skills and experience necessary to fulfil the role.
-He is passionate about ensuring the voices of all people who need support to participate fully in society are heard and are part of policy and decision-making at local, national and European level.
+I am passionate about ensuring that the voices of all people who need support to participate fully in society are heard and are part of policy and decision-making at local, national and European level.
 I look forward to the continuing growth of the Clare Public Participation Network as an organisation truly representative of the people of County Clare.